docker-flow/docker-flow-proxy/articles/service-mode.md

 The result from the `curl` request is the reconfiguration of the *HAProxy* so that the *go-demo* service can be accessed through both the */demo/hello* and the */demo/person* paths.

 Optionally, *serviceDomain* can be used as well.
 If specified, the proxy will allow access only to requests coming from that domain.
-The example that follows sets *serviceDomain* to *my-domain-com*.
+The example that follows sets *serviceDomain* to *my-domain.com*.
 After the proxy is reconfigured, only requests for that domain will be redirected to the destination service.

 ```bash
 curl "$(docker-machine ip node-1):8080/v1/docker-flow-proxy/reconfigure?serviceName=go-demo&servicePath=/demo&serviceDomain=my-domain.com&port=8080"